Applying for Determination of Eligibility

-Once PerformCare receives your application, it will be sent to the DD Eligibility Unit to confirm that all required forms and documents are included.
-After an initial review of the application, you will receive a letter to explain what is still needed if your application is missing any documents and/or other information needed to make a decision.
+Once PerformCare gets your application, it will be sent to the Developmental Disabilities Eligibility Unit to make sure that all required forms and documents are included.
+After an initial review of the application, you will receive a letter to explain what is still needed if your application is missing any documents or other information needed to make a decision.

-A decision will be made within 60 days after the DD Eligibility Unit has all the information they need.
+A decision will be made within 60 business days after the Developmental Disabilities Eligibility Unit has all the information they need.

-If the child is eligible for services, you will receive an eligibility letter from PerformCare.
+If the child is eligible for services, you will get an eligibility letter from PerformCare.
 If the child does not appear to be eligible, the application materials will be sent for further review.
-This second review, if necessary, may extend the decision beyond 60 days.
+This second review, if needed, may stretch the decision beyond 60 business days.